blairmacintyre/gvu-brownbag-webxr-2018/slides/-setup-master.md

 <h2>Are you sitting comfortably?
 Let's make sure.</h2>
 <br>
 <br>
-Please look around to map the space
+Please look around to map the space, wait for things to load and become smooth.
+Then go to the next slide.
 <br>
 <br>
 <br>